AdaCore/spark2014/docs/lrm/source/packages.rst

 declarations nested immediately within the body of a package, private child or private sibling units and descendants thereof.
-Each visible state abstraction or variable of a private child or descendant thereof has to be specified as being *part of* a state abstraction of a unit which is more visible than itself.
+Each visible state abstraction or variable of a private child or descendant thereof has to be specified as being *part of* a state abstraction of its parent or a public descendant of its parent.

 The Abstract_State aspect is introduced by an ``aspect_specification`` where the ``aspect_mark`` is Abstract_State and the ``aspect_definition``